snu-sf/promising-ldrf-coq/README.md

 - (REL-WRITE) - `SeqEvent.step_release`

 How the Coq development is different from the paper presentation
 - A racy non-atomic read can read *any* value rather than only the *undef* value.
-Since any value includes the undef value, two definitions are equivalent.
+Since any value includes the undef value, two definitions are equivalent for well-formed programs.
 - There is no codition `P' <= P` in (REL-WRITE) rule of SEQ.
 Instead, we use `meet P' P` for a new permission.
 - Similarly, there is a no codition `P <= P'` and `dom(V) = P' \ P` in (ACQ-READ) rule of SEQ.
 Instead, we use `join P' P` for a new permission and ignore `V(x)` for `x` not in `P' \ P`.
 - SEQ allows atomic operations on non-atomic locations.
 In that case, the permission and the value of that location is changed, following the rule `SeqEvent.step_update`.